LuxSci

 Automation and APIs

 Another way to save time and measure results is using APIs and automation.
 Many marketers are turning to automation tactics to streamline operations in the face of increasing budgetary pressure.
-Advanced email marketers can use email APIs to trigger email campaigns when specific criteria are met and use dynamic content to personalize the email content.
+Advanced email marketers can use email APIs to trigger email campaigns and automated workflows when specific criteria are met, including user engagement with emails, and use dynamic content to personalize the healthcare journey.
 These tactics make email marketing scalable and ensure your audience receives the proper communications at the right time.

 APIs can also be used to organize the results of your marketing efforts.
-Email APIs can deliver data about your campaigns (delivery status, open and clicks, unsubscribes, etc.) back into your marketing dashboards and databases.
+Email APIs can deliver data about your campaigns (delivery status, open and clicks, unsubscribes, number secured, etc.) back into your marketing dashboards and databases.
 This is a way to help you make informed decisions and improve your marketing results.
 Expect to see more marketers embrace automation alongside AI tools this year.

 Personalization

 Personalization continues to be extremely important to successful healthcare marketing efforts.
 This is a challenge for healthcare providers because they must comply with HIPAA regulations in their email communications.
-Luckily, with the right tools and patient permission, it’s possible to personalize emails to create relevant campaigns.
+Luckily, with the right tools and patient permission, it’s possible to personalize emails to create relevant campaigns, including using PHI in emails and messaging.
 When healthcare marketers have access to zero-party patient data and the right tools to execute, they can go beyond practice newsletters to create email campaigns that deliver results.

 Proving Impact and Delivering ROI